markhoney/mark.honeychurch.org/docs/blog/skepticism/2018/11/04/bibi/index.md

   - Pakistan
 ---

 Asia Bibi, who has been on death row in Pakistan for blasphemy for nearly 10 years, has been acquitted this week.
-Unsurprisingly, this is far from the the end of her troubles.
+Unsurprisingly, this is far from the end of her troubles.

 <!-- more -->